Seinfeld season 7: Episodes

+George tries to think of a way out of his relationship with Susan before the wedding.
+Elaine suggests he start smoking, and Kramer suggests he ask Susan for a pre-nuptial agreement.
+Jerry nearly gets hit by a car but is saved by his female equivalent, Jeannie.
+Jerry thinks he is in love with Jeannie and proposes to her.
+Kramer tries to cash in on a bank's offer to pay a customer $100 if the teller doesn't say "hello".
+Susan dies from licking the glue on 250 cheap wedding invitation envelopes.

 Reception

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 9.3/10, based on 8 critic reviews.

 Honors

 TV Guide named it the 41st greatest television season of all time.
 It was one of four Seinfeld seasons on the list.